 I love the idea of labeling things because it takes away the guessing game.
 For example, if you’re putting away your summer clothes to welcome the fall and winter, label the bins your summer clothes are in.
 Have your bins nicely stacked one on top of the other with labels.

 Is your kitchen driving you crazy because you have a lot of spices jars everywhere?
 Well invest in a spice rack organizer!
 This one is very cute and you can place it on top of your counter.
 Easy and stress free cooking!

 Oh you know how messy your kitchen counters are because everything is thrown on top of it?
 I have a challenge for you!
 Everyday clean that area, make it a mission to have it clean every night.
 Also, ask your partner to help you and if you have older kids by all means have them clean their stuff up from the counter.
 You’re going to feel so much better.

 2. Get a planner

-I will always recommend a planner to anyone that wants to be more organized.
+I will always recommend a paper planner to anyone that wants to be more organized.
+It reduces paper clutter, they are cute and fun to write in.
 It’s what helps me and I love it.
 Having a planner keeps things in perspective and it forces you to stay organized and get things done.
 I love the Erin Condren planners, in fact my sister gave me one for my birthday and I use it everyday!
 I’ve been using her planners for two years now and I can’t get enough.
 I love how practical they are, you can customized it to your liking (mine says “mom boss” I know I’m lame haha!) and they have everything you need to make it your own.

-You can write your grocery list, doctor’s appointments, kids school events and more!
+You can write lists for grocery shopping write in the calendar important family events, doctor’s appointments, kids school events and more!
 So do yourself a favor mama, and get yourself a planner, you will not regret it!

 3. Cleaning must do